 The Gay beach is called Platja de la Bossa Rodona, which is directly under the Picnic Restaurant on the seafront.
 This is where you will find all the gay singles and couples strutting their stuff in very small swimming costumes!
 However with the growing popularity of Sitges now all the beaches are tolerant and friendly.
 If it is an all-over tan you're after then a ten minute walk in any direction along the beach should get you to a nudist beach.

 The bars and discos are mostly centred around Calle de San Bonaventura, humorously translated as the street of good adventure!
-There is a place for everyone, cocktail, drag and bear bars galore.. and all day there are cafes open onto the street where the whole gay community seem to sit and watch each other walk on by checking everyone out for the night ahead.
+There is a place for everyone, cocktail, drag and bear bars galore.
+All day there are cafes open onto the street where the whole gay community seem to sit and watch each other walk on by checking everyone out for the night ahead.

 As yet there is no lesbian club, however with the growing number of clubs hosting lesbian nights there is no doubt that there will be one soon.